 Comparison of different methods

-Qualitative Quantitative

-Use observation and words as data Use numerical data

-The goal is to explore and The goal is to verify or prove

-discover

-Ask "how" and "why"?
-Ask "how many"?

-Data collected through Data collected through surveys

-interviews and observation

-Are case oriented Are population oriented

-Do not have generalizability Have generalizability as a goal

-as a goal

-Use sampling that is Use probability sampling

-purposive, convenience,

-snowball, or quota

-Use a small sample size Use a large sample size
+Qualitative Quantitative Use observation and words as data Use numerical data The goal is to explore and discover The goal is to verify or prove Ask "how" and "why"?
+Data collected through interviews and observation Ask "how many"?Data collected through surveys Are case oriented Do not have generalizability as a goal Are population orientedHave generalizability as a goal Use sampling that is purposive, convenience, snowball, or quota Use probability sampling Use a small sample size Use a large sample size

-Source: Global AIDS Programme.
+^{}Source: Global AIDS Programme.
 Qualitative methods for monitoring and evaluation of HIV/AIDS programs.
 Atlanta, GA, US Centers for Disease Control and Prevention, 2006 (unpublished).